 A husband and wife team in New York have found a way to spice up diabetes learning with this “graphic novel” for kids and adults that teaches you all about diabetes self-care, Cathy-style (for those who remember that comic strip).
 The book is packed full of Diabetes 101 info, broken out into six chapters that talk disease basics, healthcare team, blood sugar nuances, meal and exercise aspects, and the critical support aspects of living with diabetes.

-LIFE IS SHORT, LAUNDRY IS ETERNAL - LINK TO OUR BOOK REVIEW
+LIFE IS SHORT, LAUNDRY IS ETERNAL - (Available on Amazon)

 By Scott Benner